 How To Roll Grape Leaves

 Rolling grape leaves may sound labor intensive or difficult if this is your first time, but I promise it's not!
-In this Syrian version, they are rolled on the thinner side, like cigars.
+In this Syrian version, they are rolled on the thinner side, similiar to the shape of cigars.

 Lay the leaf flat with the glossy side down.
 Cut off the stem on bottom.
 Lay 1 to 2 tablespoons of meat mixture on the bottom of the leaf.
 Roll the bottom edges of the leaf up and tuck them under the meat.
 Then turn in the sides and roll the leaf up, tucking in the sides as you go as in the picture above.